 - breast cancer

-If you become pregnant, your doctor may refer you to a physician who specializes in high-risk pregnancies.
-Women with PCOS have a higher rate of miscarriage, gestational diabetes, and premature delivery, and may need extra monitoring during pregnancy.
+If you become pregnant, your doctor may refer you to a doctor who specializes in high-risk pregnancies.
+Women with PCOS have a higher rate of miscarriage, gestational diabetes, and premature delivery.
+They may need extra monitoring during pregnancy.